 The Department of Writing Studies offers you a wide variety of opportunities to work with professors outside the classroom, obtain real world experience, and become a more engaged, well-rounded member of the community.
 Below are just a few of the ways that you can become involved with work outside of your studies at the University:

 - Internships give you the opportunity to contribute to the success of a business or organization while gaining hands-on experience to supplement your education.

 - Every year, the Department of Writing Studies sponsors on-campus World Usability Day programming.
 The event aims to raise awareness about the benefits of usability engineering and user-centered design.
 Panel discussions and presentations are centered around the year's theme.
 Themes have included Healthcare (2013), Innovation (2015) and Inclusion (2017).

 - Undergraduate Research

 - You can gain valuable research experience as undergraduates by participating in the Undergraduate Research Opportunities Program (UROP).

 - Technical Communication Advisory Board

-The Technical Communication Advisory Board is a group of business leaders who provide pathways to experiential learning opportunities for students.
+- The Technical Communication Advisory Board is a group of business leaders who provide pathways to experiential learning opportunities for students.
 Opportunities can include networking, mentoring, internships, and case competitions.
-Current undergraduate and graduate students in technical communication are invited to connect with the board through the Advisory Board LinkedIn Group.
+Current undergraduate and graduate students in technical communication are invited to connect with the board through the department's LinkedIn Group.